BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 *Major* and *minor scales* are synonyms for *Ionian* and *Aeolian mode*.
 The initial degree of a mode is called *final*.
-If we additional define the *tonic* of the scale, the *final* correspond to the *tonic* which is typically the *pitch class* at which a piece ends.
+If we additionally define the *tonic* of the scale, the *final* corresponds to the *tonic* which is typically the *pitch class* at which a piece ends.

 Again, adding a fixed number of semitones/half steps to our C major scale does not change the mode but the key, e.g. from **C** to **D**.
 In that case we change the *tonic* [note](sec-notes) and [chord](sec-chords) of the scale but letting the interval sequence intact.